 With the government's restrictions on exercise lifted slightly, it's now possible to travel a little further afield for your daily exercise.
 Why not go for a long ramble through the countryside?
 Studies show that walking, even if it's simply on a treadmill in your living room, can drastically improve creative thinking and get those juices flowing.
 Next time you're stuck facing a blank page, why not give yourself permission to step away and go for a long stroll?
 You might just stumble across the blurb to your next bestselling novel.

-In our fast-paced modern world, people often find it difficult to make the time to read.
+Read a book In our fast-paced modern world, people often find it difficult to make the time to read.
 But now that the pace of life is significantly slower, this is the perfect chance to dust off all those classic novels you've been meaning to read.
 Ted Stanley has found reading to be of great benefit to him in the past.
 "Reading is an enjoyable escape from your own work, that can provide new ideas and inspiration," he says.
 "It not only expands your imagination, but your empathy and vocabulary.
 You really learn to recognise what works and what doesn't."

 In fact many successful writers, such as Stephen King, also highly recommend the power of reading.